pankod/superplate/documentation/docs/quick-start.md

 ## superplate Plugins
 superplate uses a plugin-based architecture.
-Basicly, plugins are created from highly-demanded npm tools in the front-end ecosystem with configuration files.
+Basically, plugins are created from highly-demanded npm tools in the front-end ecosystem with configuration files.

 The features and tools listed during the project creation process are implemented as plugins.

 Plugins can be included as part of your project creation phase.
-37+ plugins working in harmony with superplate boilerplates.
+37+ plugins working in harmony with superplate UI Framework boilerplates.

 See the list of core plugin [superplate-core-plugins](https://github.com/pankod/superplate-core-plugins).